An Introduction to Vintage Christmas Ornaments

 A Brief History of Vintage Christmas Ornaments

 The tradition of decorating Christmas trees began in Germany in the 16th century.
-By the 1800s, glassblowers in Lauscha were crafting delicate glass baubles that would shape the look of holiday trees for generations.
+By the 1800s, glassblowers in Lauscha were crafting delicate glass baubles that would shape the look of holiday trees for generations, and those early antique German Christmas ornaments remain central to how many collectors understand vintage holiday design today.

 As production expanded in the early 20th century, ornament styles diversified: